Here is my quick comparison and micro-review of three budget content delivery networks (CDN) for speeding up your website’s page load times.

 CDNSun doesn’t support IPv6.

 CDNSun has 70 POPs including South Africa and the Middle East, and in the middle of Siberia (Northern Asia).
-Each POP is priced separately, and you can opt out of individual POPs to limit your costs.
+Each POP is priced separately, and you can opt-out of individual POPs to limit your costs.
 The company is based in the Czech Republic.

 When I first signed up for a free trial account, KeyCDN responded by immediately blocking my IP address from accessing the client dashboard.
-I filled out a support form on their main website, which I could still access, and it took them two attempts and as many days to unblock my IP address.
+I submitted a support form on their main website, which I could still access, and it took them two attempts and as many days to unblock my IP address.
 After my account was unlocked, they also blocked my IP address again a few weeks later as I was tweaking some configuration.
 This time they unblocked my IP after roughly half an hour had passed.
 I don’t know what caused them to block me, but frankly — it wasn’t at all confidence inspiring.